PhD Projects Available

 A Chip-scale Optical Atomic Clock

-The ideal candidate will have a background in physics, engineering, photonics, nanotechnology, materials science or chemistry.
-Background knowledge of semiconductors and optics / photonics would be beneficial but not essential.
+The highly motivated student should have a first class or upper second class undergraduate degree in physics, engineering, photonics, nanotechnology, materials science or an equivalent degree from a reputable university.
+Background knowledge of semiconductors, MEMS and gravitywould be beneficial but is not essential.
 No prior nano-fabrication experience is required - you will be fully trained during the PhD.
 You must be self-motivated, have good interpersonal skills, and be interested in conducting interdisciplinary work that combines theory, simulation, fabrication and characterisation.
+They will design and simulate MEMS gradiometers, fabricate them in the James Watt Nanofabrication Centre cleanroom and undertake testing to determine the performance.

 Stacks Image 55